CrowdStrike/falconpy/samples/rtr/pid-dump/README.md

     * Command of "dump"
         - Process ID is confirmed to be provided by the end user.
         - If process ID has not been provided, the routine terminates with an error.
-4. The `memdump` utility script is uploaded to CrowdStrike cloud.
+4. The `dump-pid-memory.sh` utility script is uploaded to CrowdStrike cloud.

     **Script contents**
     ```